helxplatform/dev-shell-chart/README.md

 A Helm chart for Kubernetes

-There are 2 notable parameters to set **s3** and **volumes*, the first one will be translated into environment variables that will cause the packaged `s3utils.py` to by default interact with the S3 bucket that it defined by the __s3__ variables.
-The volumes array lis a list of PVC that will be mounted on `/data`.
+There are 2 notable parameters to set **s3** and **volumes**, the first one will be translated into environment variables that will cause the packaged `s3utils.py` to by default interact with the S3 bucket that is defined by the *s3* variables.
+The volumes array lis a list of PVC names that will be mounted on `/data`.

 ## Values